top of page

 A Dangerous Fair

-Although work by women was displayed throughout the Fair, the Women's Building marked the first time achievements by women had a dedicated home integrated into the main part of an exposition.
+Although work by women was displayed throughout the Fair, the Woman's Building marked the first time achievements by women had a dedicated home integrated into the main part of an exposition.
 And that is where one the great mysteries in art history begins.

 An Ingenious Solution

-I wondered how an artist goes about painting such a large piece.
-It was at her rented country home at Bachivillers that she came up with an ingenious solution.
+It was at her rented country home at the Château de Bachivillers that Cassatt came up with an ingenious solution.

 In her glass-domed, outdoor painting studio, she had a deep trench built into the floor.
-Workmen lowered the art into the trench, always at a comfortable level, enabling her to paint without climbing up a ladder.
-Mary Cassatt was nearing fifty, and her most productive creative time had just started.
+Workmen lowered the art into the trench, always at a comfortable level, enabling her to complete each section without climbing up a ladder.

 Made up of three panels, Cassatt painted Young Girls Chasing Fame on the left panel.
 For the central panel, the one that has special meaning for Christie, Cassatt pictured Women Plucking the Fruits of Knowledge or Science.
 Young women participate in Arts, Music and Dancing in the right-hand panel.